vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/importtypes2-method.md

 #### <a name="parameters"></a>Parâmetros
  `AssemblyID`
- ID do assembly no qual deseja importar.
+ ID do assembly no qual importar.

  `FileToken`
- ID do arquivo do qual importar.
+ ID do arquivo a partir do qual importar.

  `dwScope`
- Escopo com base em zero do qual importar.
+ Escopo baseado em zero do qual importar.

  `phEnum`
  Recebe o identificador de enumerador para os tipos no escopo fornecido.